MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/pending-devices.md

 ## Get a list of pending devices

-1. The [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/installation?view=graph-powershell-1.0) must be installed to execute Microsoft Graph commands.
+1. The [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/installation?view=graph-powershell-1.0) must be installed to execute Microsoft Graph PowerShell commands.
 2. Use the `Connect-MgGraph` command to sign in to your Entra ID (formerly Azure AD) tenant.
 For more information, see [Get started with the Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/get-started?view=graph-powershell-1.0).
 3. Count all pending devices: